agisga/coding_notes/AWS.md

 ## Create a large volume for data

+One can create a separate EBS volume and attach it to individual instances.
+However, the volume needs to be in the same region and subregion as the instance.

 * Create a volume under EBS.
-* Attach it to instances when new instances are created.
+* Attach it to instances when new instances are created (right click on the volume to attach, then mount in the instance; see <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-using-volumes.html>).